-Artisan is proud to be the holder of five certificates of authorization, issued by ASME, and The National Board of Boiler & Pressure Vessels Inspectors.
+Artisan is proud to be the holder of three certificates of authorization, issued by ASME, and The National Board of Boiler & Pressure Vessels Inspectors.
 Listed below are the certificated held and their designations:

 Repair, #R-443 [View]

 Pressure Vessels Category D2

 Artisan is experienced in design and construction to European PED / CE standards.

 Artisan has experience in design and manufacturing to the standards in over 35 countries including CSA B51, DOSH, GOST-R, and JIS-MOL.

 With over 150 Welding Procedures, including 300 series & Duplex SS, Titanium, Aluminum, Hastalloy, Mild Carbon & Chrome-Moly Steels using GTAW, SMAW, FCAW, GMAW, and SAW; we are able to certify to the pressure vessel requirements of China, Korea, Japan, Russia, and Europe as well as many other countries around the world.

 Quality control at Artisan begins at the design stage, where our extensive experience helps us make sure all designs meet your requirements.
 Then our skilled manufacturing technicians built every piece of equipment to the high standards for which Artisan is known.